-1 = file type.
-The type "1" is reserved for IRI data files.
+ext = file type.
+The type "1" is reserved for IRI data files and type "8" is reserved for national use.
 (Codings "2" = CC(MO), "4" = CC(MT), "6" = CC(MO&MT) are reserved for HI3).

 This alternative B is used when several targets' intercepted data is gathered to common delivery files.
 This method does not provide the result of interception in as refined form to the LEAs as the alternative A, but it is faster in performance for the MF point of view.
 With this method, the MF does not need to keep many files open like in alternative A.